Ogadimma01/Devops_projects/Linux-projects/Linux.md

 ![image](images/mkdir-p.ping)

-* If one directory or more in a hierachy of directories is not empty, then the rm command in combination with the -r flag must be used to permanently delete it.
+* If a directory is not empty, then the rm command in combination with the -r flag must be used to permanently delete it.

 1[image](images/mkdir-r.ping)